Launceston Steam Railway: Standard gauge railway

 The first railway to reach Launceston was the Launceston and South Devon Railway, opened in 1865 from Launceston to Plymouth, and later absorbed into the Great Western Railway.
 In 1886 the London and South Western Railway opened its railway from Halwill Junction, extended to Padstow in stages in the 1890s, and later part of the Southern Railway.
 The two Launceston stations were side by side: the Great Western closed in 1962 and the Southern in 1966.

 Narrow gauge revival

 In 1965, Nigel Bowman, a trainee teacher, rescued the steam locomotive Lilian from the Penrhyn Slate Quarry in North Wales, and restored her to working order at his home in Surrey.
 He then set about looking for a site to build a railway for Lilian to run on, and settled on Launceston in 1971, after considering a stretch of trackbed from Guildford to Horsham and the Lynton & Barnstaple Railway.
 Purchase of the trackbed took several years, and the first 1/2 mi of track opened on Boxing Day 1983.
+Permission to operate the railway was granted by The Launceston Light Railway Order 1982.
 The railway was extended progressively, the latest opening to Newmills in 1995 bringing the line to its current 2+1/2 mi length.